Easier until you start assigning IP ..........

 Especially if the WAN address is on the opposite end of my prefix from where my LAN and other networks are.

 My WAN address has absolutely nothing to do with my prefix.
 However, as you mentioned, you could pick any address within your prefix.
 For example, with my /56, I use prefix ID ff for OpenVPN.
 There's no reason it couldn't also be used as a target.
 However, I haven't tried that.

 @hemachayart It's been like a month...
 I remember setting it back to regular Unbound mode as a test, then rebooting it and it came back up with my IPV6.
 I then set it back to Python and restarted Unbound again if memory serves and it came back up OK.
 That was when version 3 first came out.
 I've upgraded it with those small incremental updates since and haven't had any other issue like that.
 I suspect if I were to power cycle the modem or disconnect it I would probably have to restart Unbound again, as I have left it in Python mode.
 It's like a weird timing thing between the modem and router when it's in python mode.

 We provide leading-edge network security at a fair price - regardless of organizational size or network sophistication.
 We believe that an open-source security model offers disruptive pricing along with the agility required to quickly address emerging threats.

 Subscribe to our Newsletter

 Product information, software announcements, and special offers.
-See our newsletter archive for past announcements.
+See our newsletter archive to sign up for future newsletters and to read past announcements.